Banging Toolbox

 Merely pouring hot water can remove soap scum and other soft materials that clog the drainage.

-If a drain is blocked by hair hot water will not dissolve the hair, but it can dissolve the grime holding hair together in a knot causing the blockage of a shower drain.
+If a drain is blocked by hair hot water may not dissolve the hair, but can dissolve the grime holding hair together in a bundle causing the blockage in a shower drain.

-You can take it up a notch by using a non-toxic but effective mixture of household ingredients to help clear out blockages
+You can take your removal methods up a notch by using a non-toxic but effective mixture of household ingredients to help clear out blockages

 A plunger is not only helpful for unclogging toilets but drains as well.

-It mostly does it by forcing the blockage down and out the S bend in a drain.
+This tool mostly works by forcing the blockage down and out the S bend in a drain by pure sucktion force and air pressure.

 6. Plumber’s snake